If there is any doubt that USB cables can make a difference then try the Heretical USB!

 Type 3 (Shotgun) Custom length up to 5 m: $279

 USB cables are one of those accessory types that divide opinion.
 There are plenty music lovers that do not believe that USB cables could or should make a difference at all.
-From personal experience however I can attest to the fact that they most surely do.
-Just why?
-This is subject to much debate and Mad Scientist Audio don’t really offer any explanation but they did notice that when making a 2 meter cable on request for a reviewer (cough – that would be me – cough), that this cable sounded better than the 1 meter cable.
-The carried out further experiments with other lengths and it quickly turned out that the 2 meter length sounded best.
-There is some more interesting info on their Mad Scientist website so be sure to check that out.
+From personal experience, however, I can attest to the fact that they most surely do.
+I’ve not carried out experiments comparing USB cable length, but just like analog cables, USB cables can have a certain “sound” that varies from brand to brand.
+There are warm and smooth sounding brands and clean, articulate sounding brands, and really anything in-between.
+Just why this is possible?
+This is subject to much debate and I don’t have an answer to that I’m afraid.
+Mad Scientist Audio doesn’t really offer any explanation but they did notice that when making a 2-meter cable on request for a reviewer (cough – that would be me – cough), that this cable sounded better than the 1-meter cable.
+The carried out further experiments with other lengths and it quickly turned out that the 2-meter length sounded best.
+There is some more interesting info about this on their Mad Scientist website so be sure to check that out.
 Me, I don’t really care why.
-It’s plenty easy to hear.
+It’s easy to hear.
 And more expensive cables are not always better, sometimes it’s more a matter of different, rather than better.
 But still that can be useful, as it allows for system matching.
 The Heretical USB cable as reviewed is $199 and while that is certainly more than a typical standard USB printer cable costs, as far as high end USB cables go, it is actually priced very competitively.

 The digital side of my system (also at this time, this is perpetually in motion) is based around the Jeff Rowland Corus + PSU preamp that for this application feeds the Rowland model six monos that in turn feed the fully refurbished Apogee Duetta Signatures.
 Source in this case is Roon running on a standard Windows PC, streaming via Roon RAAT protocol to an AudioAanZee Reference Flow music server with Euphony Drive.